 To find a credit union in your area, search the Association of British Credit Unions website.

-Payday loans quite rightly have a terrible reputation.
-Their interest rates are so high that borrowers who do not meet repayments can very easily be pushed into a ruinous spiral of debt.
-Despite negative publicity, some of these companies continue to target people who are unemployed, claiming benefits or otherwise struggling financially.
+Payday loans can be an extremely dangerous way to borrow money Their interest rates are so high that people who can’t meet repayments can very easily be pushed into a ruinous spiral of debt.
+Some of these companies continue to target people who are unemployed, claiming benefits or otherwise struggling financially.
 It is usually the most expensive type of borrowing you can get.